aeewhite/uacs457/notes/Chapter1-2.md

 - 40% 6-8 assignments
 - Written Assignments are Pass/Fail

-**Dr. Vrbsky reserves the right to make announcments in class that may not appear on the course site.**
+**Dr. Vrbsky reserves the right to make announcements in class that may not appear on the course site.**

 2 "Slip Days", calendar days, are given for students for assignments.